SebastienLcmt/PokemonAPI/README.md

 It offers the possibility to sort pokemons by elements, to search for a specific pokemon by typing its name, or to switch to another generation.

-The menu is responsive.
+The header is responsive.
 Not the best you will ever see, but it does the job.

 ### Container

 I am quite happy with how the container turned out.
 The colors look nice, and the svg images provided by the API were perfect for the cards.

 By hovering a card, you can flip it and it will show you the pokemon's height, weight and abilities.

-*Although be aware that sometimes the abilities won't show up, and I have no idea why.*
+## Problems Solved

+- The abilities wouldn't always show up at the cards creation due to delays from the API, but a setTimeout fixed it.

+- I had to find a way to dynamically store the fetched data so that loading a generation a second time wouldn't imply calling the API again.

-## Points of improvement / issues with the project
+## Points of Improvements

-- There must be a reason why the abilites doesn't always show up, and why this happens so randomly.

-- If you clik on a generation twice, the JS will fetch the data twice, instead of using the existing json
+- The header's responsivity is not great, especially when approching mobile screen sizes.

-- I am sure the JavaScript code could be way cleaner, but my knowledge at the time is limited.
+- I am sure the JavaScript code (and the code in general) could be way cleaner, but my knowledge at the time is limited.
 Everything in due time !